HomeSustainabilityGovernanceCorporate Governance

 Our management structure is based upon the Board of Directors and Board of Auditors.
 We have also introduced an executive officer system and are endeavoring to separate management decision-making and monitoring/supervisory functions from business execution.
 Our Corporate Auditor’s Office provides comprehensive support for corporate auditors in the performance their duties.
 We have set up an internal control system in the Internal Auditing Department and, by means of internal audits, strive to ensure that operations are properly executed in the company and group companies.

 We have also established a Sustainability Management Committee to promote sustainability.
-Under that we have established specialized committees on human rights and labor, environmental management, and quality control, and are working to enhance our corporate governance.
+Under that we have established specialized committees on human rights and labor, environmental management and quality control, and are working to enhance our corporate governance.

 Corporate Governance System